External Ids for VASP Gene

 GeneCards Summary for VASP Gene

 VASP (Vasodilator-Stimulated Phosphoprotein) is a Protein Coding gene.
-Diseases associated with VASP include shigellosis.
-Among its related pathways are Ras signaling pathway and Class I MHC mediated antigen processing and presentation.
+Diseases associated with VASP include glanders.
+Among its related pathways are Immune System and Ras signaling pathway.
 GO annotations related to this gene include actin binding and profilin binding.
 An important paralog of this gene is SPRED1.

 UniProtKB/Swiss-Prot for VASP Gene

 Ena/VASP proteins are actin-associated proteins involved in a range of processes dependent on cytoskeleton remodeling and cell polarity such as axon guidance, lamellipodial and filopodial dynamics, platelet activation and cell migration.
 VASP promotes actin filament elongation.
 It protects the barbed end of growing actin filaments against capping and increases the rate of actin polymerization in the presence of capping protein.
 VASP stimulates actin filament elongation by promoting the transfer of profilin-bound actin monomers onto the barbed end of growing actin filaments.
 Plays a role in actin-based mobility of Listeria monocytogenes in host cells.
 Regulates actin dynamics in platelets and plays an important role in regulating platelet aggregation.